 UFC Fight Night is upon us, and it’s taking place in Shanghai China, making it the first UFC event in the mainland.
-While Anderson Silva was originally expected to be the draw, he flagged by USADA and consequentially pulled.
+While he was originally expected to be the draw, Anderson Silva was flagged by USADA and consequentially pulled.
 In steps Michael Bisping, fresh off his title loss to Georges St-Pierre, to challenge one of the most fearless challengers in Kelvin Gastelum.
 While I’m not betting on the main event, there’s lots of potential throughout the card considering many of the fighters are locals many are unfamiliar with.
 Take a look at my slip below and the quick breakdowns of each bet.
 I watched hours of regional promotions in China so you don’t have to!

 UFC Fight Night 122: Bisping Vs. Gastelum